 Net cash provided/used by operating activities includes tuition and fees, grant and contract revenues, auxiliary enterprise revenues, sales of educational activities, and payments to employees and suppliers.
 Cash flows from operating activities will always be negative since GASB requires state appropriations to be reported as cash flows from non-capital financing activities.
-Cash flows from capital financing activities.
+Cash flows from capital financing activities include all plant funds and related long-term debt activities.
 Cash flows from investing activities show all uses of cash and cash equivalents to purchase investments, and all increases in cash and cash equivalents as a result of selling investments or earning income on cash and investments.